Man of Honor Society Ham Giveaway Scheduled for Saturday - NewsBreak

 WAUSAU, Wis.
 (WSAW) - “It appears that we are going to be in for a very tricky season,” says Jeff Wicklander, Senior Vice President, Aspirus Inc. Cold and flu season is always a busy time for hospitals.
 But like most hospitals across the nation, Marshfield Clinic and Aspirus are fighting significant staff shortages at a time when staff is needed most.

-WESTON, WI (WSAU) — The Village of Weston has brought water well #4 back online, saying drinking water meets current state PFAS standards.
+WESTON, WI (WSAU) – The Village of Weston has issued a water quality update.
+Well #4 is back online, and drinking water meets current state forever-chemical standards.
 The village took wells 3 and 4 offline earlier this year because of elevated PFASs levels.
 A temporary filtration system was put in place, and after a new round of testing and approval from the Department of Natural Resources, well 4 was turned back on as of December 9th.

 onfocus.news